 Who We Are and What We Do

-The Ronald W. Reagan Society raises money, builds relationships and organizes programs to support the many ways Eureka College serves as a living legacy for leadership lessons of Ronald Reagan.
+The Ronald W. Reagan Society raises money, builds relationships, and organizes programs to support the many ways Eureka College serves as a living legacy for leadership lessons of President Ronald Reagan.
 Membership is open to anyone who shares our belief in the promise of American opportunity.

 Reagan Fellows and the Ronald W. Reagan Leadership Program